KrishnaSalve/Git/README.md

-## Practising git commands to understand Git structure.
+## Practising git commands to understand Git structure and process.